sbg-tir/SBG-TIR-L4-JET/README.md

 *Table 5.
 Listing of the L3T WUE data layers.*

 ### 2.9.
-L3T ETLL Low Latency Evapotranspiration Product
+L3T JETLL Low Latency Evapotranspiration Product

 In addition to the standard product, there will also be a low latency (< 24 hour) ET product, produced with low latency L2 LSTE, and ancillary inputs (NDVI) from STARS from 3 days prior.
 The low latency ET product involves a daily ET estimate in millimeters per day, as listed in Table 7.